adam-dalbello/Data-Visualisation-Designs/README.md

 ### Example 4
-The data set output represents a churn percent for each cohort and marketing channel.
-Specifically, the percentage of users who did not make a transaction a 2nd day within the first 30.4375 (365.25/12) days following their 1st transaction day.
-So, for instance, 74% of users who registered in M1 through the Affiliate channel did not make another transaction within the first 30.4375 days following their 1st transaction date.
+The output data set represents a churn percent for cohorts and marketing channels.
+Specifically, a percentage of users who did not make a transaction a 2nd day within the first 30.4375 (365.25/12) days following a 1st transaction.
+So, for instance, 74% of users registered in M1 through the Affiliate channel did not make another transaction within the first 30.4375 days following their 1st transaction.

 ```
 churn <- data %>%